 Face ID also affects anyone who has to manage iOS devices in an IT environment.
 Tech professionals will need to become familiar with setting up Face ID and helping users understand its abilities and limitations.
 There are plenty of people who will want the latest Apple products, only to find themselves unfamiliar with the device due to its lack of fingerprint scanner and forced adoption of Face ID.

-The only current generation Apple products to retain a fingerprint sensor are the iPad, the iPad Air, and the iPad Mini, so unless there are some of those devices in your organization, you'll have to get used to supporting Face ID.
+The only current generation Apple products to retain a fingerprint sensor are the iPad, the iPad Air, and the iPad Mini, and the second-generation iPhone SE, so unless there are some of those devices in your organization, you'll have to get used to supporting Face ID.

 - WhatsApp update lets you lock it with Face ID or Touch ID (CNET)